-- Departmental professionalization seminar (SOC 510), taken in the fall of the first year, 2 credits, pass/fail grading. - Teaching Practicum (SOC 510), taken in the spring of the first year, 2 credits, pass/fail grading. - Two theory courses: SOC 500 and SOC 501. - Two foundational methods courses: SOC 583 and SOC 586. - If students have not already taken an upper-level undergraduate statistics course, they should take SOC 485, the prerequisite for SOC 586, during their first semester in residence. - One advanced methods course from the following list: SOC 571, SOC 580, SOC 581, SOC 587. - Advanced methods courses offered under the rubric SOC 590 or SOC 596 can be approved to fulfill the second methods requirement upon showing that the course requires the completion of a research project. - An additional five substantive courses at the 500 level, from at least two different areas of departmental specialty. - Optional courses to consider are SOC 505: Department seminars, SOC 597: Readings in sociology (to be taken in preparation for area examinations), and SOC 598: Thesis proposal. - Students should take 3-24 credits of SOC 599, Dissertation Research.
+- Departmental professionalization seminar (SOC 510), taken in the fall of the first year, 2 credits, pass/fail grading. - Teaching Practicum (SOC 510), taken in the spring of the first year, 2 credits, pass/fail grading. - Two theory courses: SOC 500 and SOC 501. - Two foundational methods courses: SOC 583 and SOC 586. - If students have not already taken an upper-level undergraduate statistics course, they should take SOC 485, the prerequisite for SOC 586, during their first semester in residence. - One advanced methods course from the following list: SOC 571, SOC 580, SOC 581, SOC 587. - Advanced methods courses offered under the rubric SOC 590 or SOC 596 can be approved to fulfill the second methods requirement upon showing that the course requires the completion of a research project. - An additional five substantive courses at the 500 level. - Optional courses to consider are SOC 597: Readings in sociology (to be taken in preparation for area examinations), and SOC 598: Thesis proposal. - Students should take 3-24 credits of SOC 599, Dissertation Research.